Veronica Bielik Puts Killer Curves On Display In Skin-Baring Swimsuit

-Polish model Veronica Bielik looked beautiful in blue in her latest Instagram share.
+Polish model Veronica Bielik looked beautiful in blue in her latest Instagram share, which she uploaded on Tuesday.
 The blond beauty rocked a revealing swimsuit with a low-cut neckline and insanely high-cut legs while spending some time in the Maldives.

 Veronica might have been wearing a one-piece bathing suit, but it was just as revealing as some bikinis that her fans have seen her wear in the past.
 The number's neckline came to a soft point, calling attention to her ample cleavage.
 The cut on the legs went all the way up to her waist, making for a flirty thong cut.

 The model was outside in the photo.
 She posed on a wooden bench near the edge of an infinity pool with a gorgeous view of the ocean behind her.
-A few clouds were visible along with horizon, but it looked to be the perfect day to be outside.
-The beauty seemed to have that portion of the ocean to herself as no one else appeared in the frame.
+A few clouds were visible along the horizon, but it looked to be the perfect day to be outside.
+The beauty seemed to have that portion of the ocean to herself.

 "Wow amazing shot awesome smile and beautiful figure honey really very very hot in blue," one admirer commented.